 Their closest competitor has an average response time for a support ticket of 44 minutes – but SiteGround’s response time is just eight minutes.

 They offer three ways to get support:

-- The live chat system will get you an immediate reply and is available 24 hours a day
+- The live chat support system will get you an immediate reply and is available 24 7

 - Likewise, phone support is staffed around the clock and will get you an instant reply